limeandcoconut/js/readme.md

 For deployment, using HAProxy via the included config is also reccomended.

 ## Things to edit for your own project
 Customize config/config.js
-Customize public/manifest.json
-Add icons
+Add icons and fonts
 Author, colors, twitter names in config/meta.config.js

 ## Notes